 Apples contain 13.81g of carbohydrates which are distributed among sugars, carbohydrate vitamins, and dietary fibers.
 While on the other hand, bananas contain 23g of carbohydrates distributed among sugars, dietary fibers, and vitamins.
 However, an interesting aspect is a direct correlation between the ripening of the banana and the amounts of sugar and dietary fibers it contains.
-Unripe bananas, similar to ripe, contain 23g of carbohydrates but the dietary fiber and sugars distribution is different.
-In unripe bananas the carbohydrates are starch that are resistant to absorption, also known as resistant starch, thus act as dietary fibers.
+Unripe bananas, similar to ripe, contain 23g of carbohydrates, but dietary fiber and sugars are different.
+In unripe bananas, the carbohydrates are resistant to absorption, also known as resistant starch, thus acting as dietary fibers.
 On the other hand, ripe bananas have transformed this starch into sugars, increasing sugar in ripe bananas.

-Apples and bananas have similar amounts of dietary fibers, for apples the fiber content is 2.4g while for bananas the fiber content is 2.6g.
+Apples and bananas have similar amounts of dietary fibers.
+For apples, the fiber content is 2.4g, while for bananas, the fiber content is 2.6g.
 However, as previously mentioned, the fiber distribution in bananas contains different amounts of dietary fibers as the ripening level differs.

-Apples have lower amounts of sugar compared to bananas, as apples contain10.4g of sugars whereas bananas contain 12.2g of sugars.
+Apples have lower sugar amounts than bananas, as apple contain10.4g of sugars, whereas bananas contain 12.2g of sugars.
 As previously mentioned, as the ripening of the banana progresses, the number of sugar increases.

 Bananas have higher proteins than apples since bananas contain 1.09g of proteins and apples contain 0.26g.
 These amounts are negligible relative to the daily recommended values, which is 56g by average for a sedentary person.